There Will Come Soft Rains (short story): Publication history

-The short story first appeared in the May 6, 1950 issue of Collier's magazine, and was revised and included as a chapter titled "August 2026: There Will Come Soft Rains" in Bradbury's The Martian Chronicles that was also first published in May 1950.
+The short story first appeared in the May 6, 1950 issue of Collier's magazine, set as April 28, 1985, and was revised and included as a chapter titled "August 2026: There Will Come Soft Rains" in Bradbury's The Martian Chronicles that was also first published in May 1950.
 The official publication dates for the two versions were only two days apart.
 The 1997 edition of The Martian Chronicles advanced all dates in the 1950 edition by 31 years, changing the title to "August 2057: There Will Come Soft Rains".

+It was published as stand alone in 1984 in an anthology of short stories published in English Top Science Fiction and in Spanish La crema de la ciencia ficción with an introduction by Ray Bradbury himself, writing that he wrote this short history after he saw a picture of a Hiroshima wall with the preserved shadows of people the bomb had killed.